piskvorky/smart_open/README.rst

 Todo
 ----

+``smart_open`` is an ongoing effort.
 Suggestions, pull request and improvements welcome!

 On the roadmap: